eficode-academy/rf-advanced-web-katas/exercises/07-slider.md

 is pretty easy for a human, but to automate it, we would need to calculate how many pixels we should click in some direction, and if it was wrong, correct it.

-When we consider there's different screen resolutions and window sizes, we realize it's hard to impossible to write a script that can click the correct pixel on first try, and succeed every time.
+When we consider there's different screen resolutions and window sizes, we realize it's hard or even impossible to write a script that can click the correct pixel on first try, and succeed every time.
 Also, handling pixel accuracy is always a trade-off between development speed, accuracy, resilience and support between different resolutions and window sizes.